bjsoftab4/PicoCalc-micropython-driver/README.md

 To prevent buffer overrun with terminal.

 ## Build Instructions
+At first, copy files from pico_files/modules to your micropython build environment, micropython/ports/rp2/modules.

 In my system something is going wrong with original instruction.\
 I added micropython.cmake in parent directory.
 And use make insted of cmake.
 ```sh